This forex trading strategy is designed around the MACD Indicator. If you don’t know much about the MACD indicator, here are some basics of it:

 Disadvantages of the MACD divergence forex trading strategy

 - MACD is a lagging indicator, which simply means that there will be times when the price has moved a long way before MACD indicator shows it.

-- MACD Divergence may not be very accurate and the reason being that prices generally has a tendency to burst up or down that knocks out your stop loss orders forcing you out of a trade before it either falls or goes up and this sustained price move may have given you a good profit but you are out of that trade.
+- MACD Divergence may not be very accurate and the reason being that prices generally have a tendency to burst up or down that knocks out your stop-loss orders forcing you out of a trade before it either falls or goes up and this sustained price move may have given you a good profit but you are out of that trade.

-- Its very hard to spot the MACD Divergence setup when its happening and this may be true for new forex traders but even experience traders would find this a bit complicated in some ways.
+- It’s very hard to spot the MACD Divergence setup when its happening and this may be true for new forex traders but even experienced traders would find this a bit complicated in some ways.

 - Trading with the MACD system goes against what the trader is seeing in reality.
 What does this mean?
 Well, on his charts he will (for example) see the price is moving up in an uptrend but the divergence is telling him he should press the sell button.
 This causes a lot of confusion: should he pull the trigger or not?

 The advantages of the macd divergence forex trading strategy